ShareFile Navigation Redesign

 Our team saw the value of this work when things started to “click” in testing.
 The user research was resonating and they could feel confident in the decisions we made along the way.
 It was a great feeling!

-In the end, the activities helped us create a solid IA for the product.
+After establishing the new navigation, we redesigned the UI and tested that.
+The UI provides a visual affordance for the user and when coupled with a well-thought navigation, users can more successfully complete tasks.
+These activities helped us create a solid IA for the product.
 It allowed the product to scale and maintain its structure – which is still the structure today!

 We shared this case study at IA Summit 2016’s Poster Night.
 Check out our blog post with some additional tips.